MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/add-columns-content-type.md

 4. Under **Site columns**, in the **Name** column, select the name of the column that you want to make optional, required, or hidden.

 5. To the right of the column name, select the vertical ellipsis, and then select **Edit site column settings**.
-The **Edit site column settings** page appears.
+The **Edit site column settings** panel appears.

 6. In the **Show or hide site column** section, do one of the following: